 This will lead him to contact you while you’re off.
-Let him pressure you as you do carry on working, just at a bit slower pace.
+Do your work, just a bit at at slower pace and let him contact you.

 Which enemy is unassailable?
 The one you can’t see.
-No proof, nothing to attack
+No evidence, no case

 Law #26 of the 48 laws of Power says you always must be a paragon of civility and keep a spotless appearance.

 As you induce him into mistake, you’re irreprehensible (from a legal perspective):